josejuan/jj-yesod-translatable/README.md

 These text only will be translated at server runtime and ever will be translated using *"editing mode"*.

+You can use `translate` if you are sure that texts will not be edited here.

 If you want set a *"translatable text"*, that is, one granted user can translate it, then use a little variation in your hamlet template

     <ul>